craven95/craven95/README.md

 - 👋 Hi, I’m @craven95
 - 👀 I’m interested in Python
 - 🌱 I’m currently working at Milvue
-- 💞️ I’m looking to collaborate with data scientists or AI's engineers !
+- 💞️ I’m learning AI !
 - 📫 How to reach me ?
 Send me a mail to cravendiot@gamil.com :)

 <!---